LennyDuan/Interview/BBC/codingProcess.md

 Have finished the static _index_ page and dynamic AJAX RestRequest pages.
 I will improve a better UI and then start the algorithms.

+### Day 5 - 12 Mar 2017 9:30 -
+Today is the last day, and I will start working on the big data algorithm.
+Before start it...
+I nned to create large number of data.
+I user gulp script to create two task 'createVotes' and test 'bigData'.
+I should find a proper way to create data.